JanWilczek/wolf-sound-blog/_drafts/2022-01-29-alec-wright.md

 * generative models in audio,
 * how transition from the Master's to the PhD mindset,
 * challenges of remote research collaboration during pandemic,
-* transition from Scotland to Finland,
+* transition from Scotland to Finland.

 ## Referenced Resources